-Hives on light skin
+Hives on white skin

-Hives on dark skin
+Hives on brown skin

-Signs and symptoms of chronic hives include:
+Symptoms of chronic hives include:

 - Welts that vary in size, change shape, and appear and fade repeatedly

 When to see a doctor